Why Major or minor in english?

-English majors and minors read literary masterpieces.
+English majors and minors read literary masterpieces and craft their own creative works.
 They study the structure of language and the history of rhetoric.
-They learn how to teach.
-And they craft their own creative works.
+And they learn how to teach.

 They also develop skills that employers demand most.